ellcrys/papers/README.md

 In most public blockchain systems with a native cryptocurrency, new coins are generated when a new block is mined.
 The generated coins are shared to the miner and any other network participants who contributed to the creation or validation of the new block at a predetermined ratio.
 In Bitcoin and other similar proof-of-work blockchains, the miner of the block receives all newly generated coins.

-We believe a system built on a coin generation model where a single participant receives all rewards is unfair and does not promote the equitable distribution of wealth generated by the network.
-In matured proof-of-work blockchains like Bitcoin, a user must be able to afford specialised equipment to compete with well-funded corporate organisations.
-The inability for small miners to compete fosters a system that is centralised around a handful of wealthy individuals, pools and mining companies.
+We believe a system built on a coin generation model where a single participant receives all rewards is unfair and does not promote equitable distribution of wealth generated by the network.
+Centralization of rewards within a wealthy minority further replicates and increases the existing gap between the rich and poor.
+In matured proof-of-work blockchains like Bitcoin, a user needs specialised equipments to compete with well-funded corporate organisations.
+Although, one might argue that these networks provide security to the network, but they may also become future adversaries when incentives falling below their cost of operation due to low block rewards.

 #### 5.2.1 PeopleMint

 #### Introduction

 We introduced PeopleMint[12] — A novel coin generation model that allows anyone to participate in the creation of a new coin by exchanging their national banknotes for new coins.
-PeopleMint gives everyone a chance to participate in coin creation using a material (a currency note) that is both valuable and accessible to all class of people.
+PeopleMint gives everyone a chance to participate in coin creation using a material (a currency note) that is both valuable and accessible to all classes of people.
 Banknotes or currency notes are the raw material a miner needs to be able to create new coins and receive rewards for their service to the network.
 Without it, miners are compensated only through transaction fees.

 #### Against Miner Centralization & Unfair Distribution